ros-tooling/action-ros-ci/README.md

 - run `colcon build` (optionally limited to packages specified in `package-name`)
 - run `colcon test` (optionally limited to packages specified in `package-name`; optionally [skipped](#Skip-tests))

-This action requires targeting a ROS or ROS 2 distribution explicitly.
+This action requires targeting a ROS 2 distribution explicitly.
-This is provided via the `target-ros1-distro` or `target-ros2-distro` inputs.
+This is provided via the `target-ros2-distro` inputs.
 Either or both may be specified, if neither is provided an error will be raised.
 This input is used to `source setup.sh` for any installed ROS binaries (e.g. installed using [`ros-tooling/setup-ros`](https://github.com/ros-tooling/setup-ros)), as well as used as an argument to `rosdep install`.